leth4/InstantPipes/README.md

 :- | :-
 Amount | How many pipes will be created at once; each one will have an individual path.
 Max Iterations | How many points will the algorithm check before giving up.
+Grid Y Angle | Rotates the Y axis of the pathfinding grid that every pipes have to follow.
 Grid Size | The distance between searched points; making it too small can produce bad results.
 Height | How high the first and the last segment of a pipe will be.
 This value can't be smaller than grid size.
 Chaos | Adds randomness to the pathfinding, making paths twisted and chaotic.